Solid Power Inc. (SLDP) Shares Down Despite Recent Market Volatility

 DA Davidson gave a rating of “Neutral” to SLDP, setting the target price at $5 in the report published on November 30th of the previous year.

-During the last 5 trading sessions, SLDP rose by +4.32%, which changed the moving average for the period of 200-days by -48.71% in comparison to the 20-day moving average, which settled at $3.44.
-In addition, Solid Power Inc. saw 33.07% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SLDP fell by -9.76%, which changed the moving average for the period of 200-days by -63.78% in comparison to the 20-day moving average, which settled at $3.35.
+In addition, Solid Power Inc. saw 20.08% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading